Pinctada albina: Habitat and distribution

 Although the population stretches along the northern coast up the Great Barrier Reef, P. albina is predominantly found in Shark Bay, Western Australia.
 P. albina thrives in relatively shallow waters, which contributed to its being the first Australian pearl oyster discovered.
-When white adventurers first recruited Aboriginals to collect pearl oysters, they found P. albina, as it was accessible from wading or swimming offshore.
+When European adventurers first recruited Aboriginals to collect pearl oysters, they found P. albina, as it was accessible from wading or swimming offshore.

 The distribution of P. albina reaches Northern Australia, from Indonesia through the Philippines and up to Micronesia.
 The widespread distribution is equal to P. maxima.
 They can also be found in China, Korea, and Vietnam.

 Commercially

 Pearls are only occasionally found.
 They are yellow and small.
 The nacre is thin and the shells are small, making them of little commercial value.
 However, before the introduction of the Mississippi shell, their ideal shape for buttons made “Shark Bay” shells critical to the Mother of Pearl Industry in the 19th century.
 Today, the species is used for culturing blister pearls (Mabe pearls).